cyriljohn147/Tech-buzz/README.md

 - **NextJS API:** [Link to NextJS Documentation](https://nextjs.org/docs/api-routes/introduction)
 - **AWS App Sync:** [Link to AWS App Sync Documentation](https://docs.aws.amazon.com/appsync/latest/devguide/what-is-appsync.html)

+AWS AppSync enables developers to connect their applications and services to data and events with secure, serverless and high-performing GraphQL and Pub/Sub APIs.
+You can do the following with AWS AppSync:

+->Publish real-time data updates to your applications.
+->Only pay for API requests and any real-time messages that are delivered.

 - **AWS Amplify (for hosting):** [Link to AWS Amplify Documentation](https://docs.amplify.aws/)

+AWS Amplify is a fully managed service by Amazon Web Services (AWS) designed to simplify the process of developing and deploying web applications.
+It provides a set of tools and services that make it easier for developers to build scalable and feature-rich web applications.
+Here are some key details about AWS Amplify, particularly its features related to hosting websites:

+->Continuous Deployment:
+AWS Amplify enables you to connect your web application repository to Amplify.
+When you push changes to your repository, Amplify automatically builds and deploys the updated version of your application.

+->Built-in Scalability:
+Amplify automatically scales your web application based on demand.
+It can handle traffic spikes by automatically provisioning additional resources to ensure optimal performance.

 - **GraphQL (API):** [Link to GraphQL Documentation](https://graphql.org/learn/)

+GraphQL is like a superhero language for making apps talk to servers.
+Instead of asking for too much or too little information, it lets you ask for exactly what you need.
+It's like ordering a customized pizza instead of getting a fixed menu deal.
+This makes apps faster and saves data.

+With GraphQL, developers can easily understand and organize the information they're working with, making it a friendlier way to build awesome apps!

 - **Dynamo DB (database):** [Link to DynamoDB Documentation](https://docs.aws.amazon.com/dynamodb/index.html)

+DynamoDB is like a super-powered digital storage space made by Amazon.It's super quick, so you can find your stuff (or data) really fast whenever you need it.
+It's perfect for making apps run smoothly and quickly!

 ## Frontend Technologies